 The Boat's Electronics

-We decided that for Ngahue IV we wanted to rationalise all this equipment, go for a robust manufacturer, have adequate "reserves" in the electronic systems, and have instruments that were reliable and would always work.
-After a lengthy discussion at BOOT Düsseldorf with Mr Sirko Feldbinder of Mare Multimedia, we agreed to opt for a new and complete Furuno system.
-Only a few of the really good exisiting instruments on board were kept, such as the AIS unit and the professional Thrane & Thrane VHF (although a year later this set was replaced by a more modern albeit lower-end Simrad unit).
-In preparing for our circumnavigation, we ended up with the following Furuno material on board:
+We decided that for Ngahue IV we would need to seriously rationalise all this equipment.
+We wanted to choose a robust manufacturer, have adequate "reserves" in all our electronic systems, and have instruments that were reliable and would always work.
+After a lengthy discussion at the 2016 BOOT Düsseldorf boatshow with Mr Sirko Feldbinder of Mare Multimedia, we opted for a new and complete set of Furuno instruments.
+Only one or two of the really good existing instruments on board were to be kept.
+In preparing for our circumnavigation (first departure), we ended up with the following, mainly Furuno material on board:

-> 2 Furuno TZTL12F multi-function plotter displays: one in the cockpit and one at the inboard charttable
+> 2x Furuno TZTL 12F multi-function plotter displays: one in the cockpit and one at the inboard chart table

-> 5 Furuno FI-70 multi-function instrument displays: 4 over the main hatch and 1 at the inboard charttable
+> 5x Furuno FI-70 multi-function instrument displays: 4 over the main hatch and 1 at the inboard chart table

 > Furuno GP-33 Navigator GPS set as a back-up to the GPS sets incorporated in the Furuno plotters and the Comar AIS